seancfoley/IPAddress/ipaddress.md

 allowing you to avoid creating the same objects frequently.
 These caches do quick lookups using either bytes or strings, which can be ideal for some applications that handle many addresses or host names.

+&#8203;

+## Make your IPv4 App work with IPv6

+If you want to make your app work with IPv6, that is a wise decision.
+IPv6 penetration is getting close 50% in some countries.

+But you have no IPv6 testing and a lot of code.

+Start by replacing your IPv4 code with the types and operations in this library.
+But don't use the IPv4-specific types like IPv4Address everywhere, use `IPAddressString`, `IPAddress`, and the other polymorphic types, along with their iterators, their containment checks, and all the other polymorphic operations like [`toString`](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/Address.html#toString--), [`contains`](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/IPAddress.html#contains-inet.ipaddr.IPAddress-), and [`iterator`](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/IPAddress.html#iterator--) that avoid exposing the specifics of IPv4.
+If your app uses network or host masks, start working with CIDR prefix lengths instead.
+Use methods like [`getBlockMaskPrefixLength`](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/IPAddress.html#getBlockMaskPrefixLength-boolean-) to store prefix lengths, even if the app continues to use masking.

+When you're ready, use your existing regression tests, ensuring the app still runs as always on IPv4.
+Once your existing IPv4 tests all pass, you are already most of the way to supporting IPv6, without having written a single line of IPv6 code.
+With some apps, you may even be ready to try it out with IPv6.

+&#8203;

 ## Alternative Options for Prefix Length Handling